ManasiHaldankar/Leetcode-SQL-solutions/README.md

 are not located in the same city as any other policyholder (i.e., the (lat, lon) attribute pairs must be unique).
 Round tiv_2016 to two decimal places.

+43. Department Top Three Salaries

+Write a solution to find the employees who are high earners in each of the departments.
+Return the result table in any order.

+44. Fix Names in a Table

+Write a solution to fix the names so that only the first character is uppercase and the rest are lowercase.
+Return the result table ordered by user_id.